 #10.
 Set Up Your Cyber Risk Management Regime

 When you have assessed the risk to your organization’s information and systems and understand how to properly protect your data and found a way to stay within your budget, stick with the regime you have created.
-When you outsource the management of your security to Cybriant, we meet with you on a quarterly basis to give you a better understanding of the threats and potential attacks we have stopped.
-It’s important that you keep your employees involved and be sure everyone understands that they are vital to keeping a successful strategy.
+When you outsource the management of your security to Cybriant, we meet with you every quarter to give you a better understanding of the threats and potential attacks we have stopped.
+You must keep your employees involved and be sure everyone understands that they are vital to keeping a successful strategy.

 Millions of cyber threats appear every day on the Internet, wreaking havoc on networks and endangering sensitive data.
 Companies need to be able to protect themselves from these threats in order to ensure their safety.
 There are several steps organizations can take to improve their security posture and protect themselves from cyber threats.